ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 with the Virtual Client Connection ID prior to forwarding the packet to the Client.
 Clients take advantage of this to avoid linkability when migrating the client to proxy network path.
-Without the Virtual Client Connection ID, QUIC packets destinted for the client would have the same connection ID.
+Without the Virtual Client Connection ID, QUIC packets destined for the client would have the same connection ID.

 Clients and Proxies not implementing forwarding mode do not need to consider Virtual Connection IDs since all Client<->Target datagrams will be encapsulated